Continental Airlines: In-flight entertainment

 Boeing 757-200 and 777-200ER aircraft included Audio-Video On-Demand (AVOD) in every seat back.
 Boeing 767 family aircraft were equipped with a personal television located in every seat back, using a tape system.
 On all Boeing 757-200 and Boeing 777-200ER aircraft, all rows were equipped with power-ports (two power ports per group of 3 seats) that do not require special power adapters or cables.

 Continental Airlines began offering 95 channels of live DirecTV television to all passengers on its domestic fleet beginning in January 2009.
-Boeing 737-700s, 800s, 900s, and 900ERs and Boeing 757-300s will receive the service.
+Boeing 737-700s, 800s, 900s, and 900ERs and Boeing 757-300s were going to receive the service.
 The service became available immediately after a credit card is swiped and confirmed, and could be activated at any point during the flight.
 Movies started at a set time and cannot be paused, rewound or fast-forwarded.
 The service was free to first-class passengers and was available for a charge of US$6 in the coach cabin.
 Service could become limited and/or interrupted during descent.

 On December 16, 2009, Continental Airlines, announced that, beginning in the second quarter 2010(see note) it will offer Gogo Inflight Internet service on its fleet of 21 Boeing 757-300 aircraft that primarily serve domestic routes.
 The new Gogo Inflight Internet service will provide customers full Internet access on their own standard, Wi-Fi equipped laptop or Personal Electronic Device (PED) at speeds similar to wireless mobile broadband services on the ground.
 Customers will be able to sign up and log in once the aircraft reaches 10000 ft.
 The Gogo system, powered by the Aircell Network and available in the continental U.S., will be available to customers at a cost from $4.95 and up, based on length of flight.

 At airport kiosks Continental Airlines allowed customers to buy "Continental Currency", a prepaid credit for audio headsets and alcoholic beverages on flights.